Why Loop?

 A core objective of the Loop protocol is to boost the APR of lpETH to attract more lending capital.
 Because the activity of looping effectively combines yield with points, it presents what is essentially a "free lunch" scenario, allowing the protocol to levy substantial interest rates essential for maintaining robust lpETH APRs.
 Loopers have the opportunity to recover their borrowing costs by locking funds in the dLP (Dynamic Liquidity).

 The model adopted from Radiant involves the dLP, or Dynamic Liquidity, which is obtained by locking LOOP-lpETH Balancer LP tokens for up to a year.
-By ensuring that 5% of the Total Looped Position Size is held in dLP, participants can receive emissions to offset the interest paid.
+By ensuring that 5% of the Total Looped Position Size is held in dLP, participants qualify for LOOP emissions to offset the interest paid.
 This mechanism, proven by Radiant's success, mandates purchasing and locking LOOP, ensuring deep liquidity and enabling higher chargeable interest rates.
 This strategy has not only sustained high liquidity levels but has also supported significant protocol growth, mirroring Radiant’s success in maintaining substantial on-chain liquidity.